-Kendall Seal joined the ACLU of Kansas team as the Legislative and Policy Director in April 2020.
+Kendall Seal joined the ACLU of Kansas team in April 2020 and is Director of Advocacy.

 Kendall previously served as the Vice President and General Counsel for the Women’s Foundation providing strategic counsel to appointed and elected officials across the bi-state region.
 Prior to the Women’s Foundation, he practiced law across southern and western Missouri, specializing in domestic violence and human trafficking law.